Columnist Rhetorical Précis/Response

 - The fourth sentence describes the essay's intended audience and the relationship the author establishes with the audience.

 EX.
-The author uses an erudite, yet defensive tone indicating that he primarily addresses an intellectually liberal audience, and audience most likely to support her speech codes.
+The author uses an erudite, yet defensive tone indicating that he primarily addresses an intellectually liberal audience, and audience most likely to support his speech codes.
 (Use the back wall of tone words for specific descriptions and shades of tone.)

 This is a subjective response expressing your reaction to the column.
 This can include style, substance, and ramifications.
 Is the columnist successful in presenting the argument?
 Is s/he making assumptions?
 Why do you agree or disagree with the columnist's position?
 Depending on the nature of the column, speculate on what could happen if the columnist's argument is or is not embraced by society or the specific group addressed in the column, or judge the value of the column - is the topic important or frivolous?
 Why?